top of page

 I Support Originality

-I have been online for many years now and I still remember building my first website through Yahoo!
-Geocities.
+I have been online for many years now and I still remember building my first website through Geocities.
 Of course back then, it was not uncommon to go on a down-loading spree, right-clicking and saving graphics to decorate your website without a thought to copyrights, or the importance of giving credit.
 Believe it or not, the first copyright law to go into effect here in the United States was in May of 1790.

 • You must have a family friendly website.